 - Salt and white pepper

-- 1 tsp Sichuan peppercorns ground (optional) to desired heat level
+- 1 teaspoon Sichuan peppercorns ground (optional) to desired heat level

-- 2 tbsp Oil for pan frying light flavored oil of choice
+- 2 tablespoon Oil for pan frying light flavored oil of choice

 Make the Dough: Regular wheat dough Directions

 - In a bowl add your lukewarm water and sugar or honey and mix well.
 Add your yeast to the sugared water mixture and allow the yeast to bubble and activate for about 10 minutes.

 - Add your all purpose flour and salt to the yeast mixture and mix well.
 Once your dough starts to stick to itself, you can use your hands in the bowl to start to pull the dough mixture together.

 - On a well floured work surface, place your dough and knead for about 5 minutes until smooth.